iluvjava/Maths/AMATH 515/Excericises, Proofs (Char of Strong Convexity).md

 	& \nabla^2 f - \alpha I
 \end{align}
 $$
-And this matrix must have eigenvalues that are non-negative.
-That means that solution to the characteristic equation:
+And this matrix must have eigenvalues that are non-negative(By 3rd characteristics of convexity).
+That means the solution to the characteristic equation:
 $$
 (\nabla^2 f - \alpha I - \lambda I) = (\nabla^2 f - (\alpha + \lambda)I)
 $$
 Must only have non-negative eigenvalues, and that means:
 $$
-\lambda_i \le \alpha \quad \forall i
+\lambda_i \ge \alpha \quad \forall i
 $$
 And this means that:
 $$